 Rad Power's years of experience selling bikes direct to the consumer are evident in their slick, user-friendly packaging and easy at-home assembly process.
 It seems they've thought of just about everything, from the detailed and easy-to-follow instructions to the included tool kit, and it couldn't be easier to complete the assembly unless you have someone do it for you.
 The whole process took us less than 30 minutes.

-The RadMission is an excellent no-frills electric city bike that we think is a great option for riders seeking a simple yet quality bike for the city, commuting, or just for fun.
+We think the RadMission is an excellent no-frills electric city bike that's a great option for anyone seeking a simple yet quality bike for the city, commuting, or just for fun.
 While it may lack the gears and features of the higher-priced competition, that's also the beauty of it.
 This bike is quick, nimble, and it still packs a punch with a powerful 500W motor and 504Wh battery.
-Perhaps best of all, it looks good, and we feel it is an excellent value.
+Perhaps best of all, it looks pretty good, and we feel it is an excellent value.

 — Jeremy Benson